What are the costs for participating in a Leading Lights Boardroom session?

-No, Leading Lights Boardroom members comprise both BT customers and users of solutions by other vendors.
+No, Leading Lights Boardroom comprise both BT customers and users of solutions by other vendors.

-What will be expected of me as a Leading Lights Boardroom member?
+What will be expected of me as a Leading Lights Boardroom participant?

-We expect you to actively share your knowledge, experiences and thoughts at Leading Lights Boardroom sessions and through the Leading Lights Boardroom online platform.
+We expect you to actively share your knowledge, experiences and thoughts at Leading Lights Boardroom sessions.

 Can I bring someone to a Leading Lights Boardroom meeting?

-You can nominate other people to become a member.
+You can nominate other people to participate.
 Contact us by email or through the contact form.

 What happens at the Leading Lights Boardroom sessions?

 We often invite an expert speaker to attend for an in-depth lecture.
-After that there is room for discussion and interaction, followed by drinks and dinner.
+After that there is room for discussion and interaction.

 Will there be a report on the Leading Lights Boardroom session?

 At the Leading Lights Boardroom sessions we adhere to the Chatham House Rule (a rule or principle according to which information disclosed during a meeting may be reported by those present, but the source of that information may not be explicitly or implicitly identified).
 All information will be handled confidentially.
-The meeting minutes will be shared with the members of its board.
+The recap of the meeting will be shared with the participants.